Momodou Ceesay

-Momodou Ceesay (born 24 December 1988) is a Gambian football striker who last played for Kazakh club Kyzylzhar and the Gambia national football team.
-He is featured on the Gambian national team in the official 2010 FIFA World Cup video game.
+Momodou Ceesay (born 24 December 1988) is a Gambian former professional footballer who played as a forward.
+He played for the Gambia national team internationally.

 Club career

 Ceesay started his football career playing for his home town club of Kanifing United.
 Ceesay came to Žilina in summer 2010 signing half-year contract and he scored in his first the Corgoň Liga match on 31 July 2010.
 He expressively helped to promotion of Žilina to the 2010–11 UEFA Champions League, scoring three goals in the qualifying rounds.